 Route two: the partnership sum-of-lower-proportions

 FA 2003 Schedule 15 paragraph 10 sets out the sum-of-lower-proportions (SLP) calculation that applies where a partnership acquires a chargeable interest from a connected person.
-The SLP mechanic reduces the SDLT base by reference to the buyer-partner's existing interest in the underlying assets; in many genuine partnership transactions the result is a markedly lower SDLT charge than the headline residential rate computation would produce.
-The architecture is conditional.
-The partnership must be a genuine pre-existing letting business or property business with operational substance, not a vehicle constructed shortly before the transaction in order to access the SLP route.
+The SLP mechanic reduces the SDLT base by reference to the incoming partner's existing interest in the underlying assets, and in many genuine partnership transactions the result is a markedly lower SDLT charge than the headline residential rate computation would produce.
+The route is conditional.
+The partnership must be a genuine pre-existing letting business or property business with operational substance, not a vehicle you set up shortly before the transaction to access the SLP route.
 The connected-person test under FA 2003 Schedule 15 paragraph 39 (incorporating CTA 2010 section 1122 and the partnership-specific extensions) governs which transferors qualify.

 Route three: section 45 sub-sale relief

-FA 2003 section 45 provides relief from SDLT where, in substance, a pre-completion onward sale takes place such that the original contract is fulfilled by a transfer to a third party rather than to the original buyer.
+FA 2003 section 45 provides relief from SDLT where, in substance, a pre-completion onward sale takes place such that the original contract is satisfied by a transfer to a third party rather than to you as the first buyer.
 The relief operates by disregarding the original contract for SDLT purposes and recognising only the onward transaction.
-The provisions were tightened by Finance Act 2013 to defeat tax-driven sub-sale schemes and the current architecture requires the sub-sale to reflect commercial reality.
-For genuine pre-completion onward-sale arrangements (typically in development contexts) section 45 remains available; for constructed-after-the-fact sub-sales designed to manufacture SDLT relief it does not.
+The provisions were tightened by Finance Act 2013 to defeat tax-driven sub-sale schemes, and the rules now require the sub-sale to reflect commercial reality.
+For genuine pre-completion onward-sale arrangements (typically in development contexts) section 45 remains available; for sub-sales constructed after the fact to manufacture SDLT relief, it does not.

 The non-route: mixed-use classification

-Claims-firm material continues to promote mixed-use SDLT classification as a workaround for the loss of MDR.
-For a portfolio of ordinary residential dwellings this argument almost always fails.
-The leading case is Hyman v HMRC [2022] EWCA Civ 185, in which the Court of Appeal upheld HMRC's residential classification of a property with a sizeable garden and confirmed that the threshold for 'mixed use' under FA 2003 section 116 is materially higher than the lay reader might suppose.
-A portfolio of buy-to-let houses or flats is residential property; the section 116(7) six-plus-dwellings route is the only statutory mechanism that takes it out of the residential rate architecture, and below the six-dwelling threshold the residential rates apply.
+Claims firms keep promoting mixed-use SDLT classification as a workaround for the loss of MDR.
+If your portfolio is ordinary residential dwellings, this argument almost always fails.
+The leading case is Hyman v HMRC [2022] EWCA Civ 185, in which the Court of Appeal upheld HMRC's residential classification of a property with a sizeable garden and confirmed that the threshold for 'mixed use' under FA 2003 section 116 is materially higher than most people assume.
+A portfolio of buy-to-let houses or flats is residential property.
+The section 116(7) six-plus-dwellings route is the only statutory mechanism that takes it out of the residential rate architecture, and below the six-dwelling threshold the residential rates apply.

 Want this checked against your specific situation?